The computer was not invented to entertain, send emails or play games, but was invented to perform a large number of mathematical calculations.

 French mathematician Blaise Pascal created “Pascaline” in 1642.
 Pascal made this machine to help his father and a tax accountant.

 Bliss Pascal built the “Pascaline” machine at just 19 years of age.
 It was a wooden box with a range of gears and wheels.
 When one wheel was rotated, it rotated the other wheel.

-Functions: In Pascaline, only addition, subtraction could be done, due to this reason this machine was also called Adding Machine.
+Functions: In Pascaline, only addition, and subtraction could be done, due to this reason this machine was also called Adding Machine.
 Pascaline was a very expensive machine.

 5. Stepped Reckoner